Charliexlj/DLMammoClassifier-Summer2023/docs/week9.md

    d.
 Classification and Explanation:
       - Implement classification capabilities to predict the class labels of the extracted patches.
       - Integrate an explanation mechanism that provides insights into the model's decision-making process.

-### 3. UI Back-end Development:
+### 3. UI Front-end Interface Development:
    - The back-end server is written by javascript to execute the Python code for segmentation/classification with existing weight and return a segmented image, a patch of tumour region and the classification to the front-end client.